carlosmccosta/effective-parakeet/README.md

 ### Sample Capture

+This sample performs a single-capture 3 times per second repeatedly.

-This sample shows how to configure the capture settings using dynamic_reconfigure, how to subscribe to the `zivid_camera/point_cloud` topic, and then repeatedly invoking the `/zivid_camera/capture` service.
+This sample shows how to configure the capture settings using `dynamic_reconfigure`, how to subscribe to the `zivid_camera/point_cloud` topic, and how to invoke the capture service.

 [C++](./zivid_samples/src/sample_capture.cpp)
 ```